 The North Carolina Coastal Federation launched the 50 Million Oyster Initiative in 2017, with a goal of establishing 50 acres of new oyster habitat which would support 50 million oysters in the state by 2020.

 Swan Island Sanctuary Overview:

 - It is located in the Pamlico Sound near the mouth of the Neuse River.

-- It creates nearly 40 acres of protected oyster reef.
+- It created 40 acres of protected oyster sanctuary.

 - It was built with 80,600 tons of material, consisting of limestone marl and granite, purchased from a North Carolina quarry.

 - Its construction annually supported ~56 jobs including private contractors, construction workers, scientists, university researchers, state agency employees and fishermen.

 - The sanctuary serves as a nursery to help repopulate nearby harvestable cultch reefs.

 - As part of this project, N.C.
 Division of Marine Fisheries planted 154 acres of harvestable cultch reefs throughout the state.

 - Cultch reefs provide a place for spat—baby oysters — to land and grow.
 They are open to harvest once oysters reach legal harvest size at 3 inches (typically within 2-3 years of planting).